opiter09/FF1-FFC-Chunk-Manager/README.md

 decompMoves.bat then combines the chunks into a big file, and splits that file back apart into the _Decompressed files.
 From here you can drag-and-drop attack_defs onto MARtool-C.bat and voila!
 You now have a new version of the file with your edit(s).

-The reason all this has to exist is that the location of key data (status effect, FP cost, etc.) is *very* inconsistent wiithin each "chunk."
+The reason all this has to exist is that the location of key data (status effect, FP cost, etc.) is *very* inconsistent within each "chunk."
 So I cannot simply make a
 GUI to do the work for you.

 Credits go to jianminyong for generating this table of attack names.